HCS Score

 Maintaining USD1's peg depends entirely on reserve operations, financial oversight, banking relationships, and centralized asset management.
 This ties the stablecoin closely to conventional financial infrastructure in a way that creates both compliance and practical risks.

-USDT and USDC fail because their reserves generate interest income through conventional financial instruments.
-DAI fails because its creation mechanism is fundamentally debt-based with stability fees that function as interest charges.
-USD1 fails for the same core reason as USDT and USDC — interest-linked reserve backing.
+DAI is haram because its creation mechanism is fundamentally debt-based with stability fees that function as interest charges.

 This consistent pattern reveals an important reality for Muslim investors.
 The search for a genuinely halal stablecoin is one of the most practically urgent questions in Islamic crypto finance.
-CoinStudy will continue publishing HCS analysis reports to help Muslim investors navigate this space.

-Before using any stablecoin, ask yourself honestly:
+Before using any stablecoin, ask yourself honestly.

 How exactly is this stablecoin backed?
 Do the reserve assets generate interest income?
 Is the peg maintained through Sharia-compliant mechanisms?
 Does the project rely on conventional banking structures to stay stable?
 Are there genuinely halal alternatives available for what I need?